MicrosoftLearning/mslearn-cognitive-vision/instructions/05-exercise-explore-image-analysis.md

 Then select **Review + Create** and **Create**.

-    Image Analysis 4.0 features are currently available in a limited number of Azure regions.
+**Note**: Image Analysis 4.0 features are currently available in a limited number of Azure regions.
 Specifying `East US` ensures access to the 4.0 features from Vision Studio.

 3. The last resource you need to create is an Azure Storage account for hosting some of the images you will use to try out the Image Analysis 4.0 features and create your custom object detection model in the next exercise.
 Return to the Azure portal Marketplace.
 Search for and select **Storage Account**, then select **Create**.
 Configure the resource with the following settings:
 - **Subscription**: *select the one you are using*